aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 In this particular case, there seems to be quite low {term}`diversity<Diversity>` in cloud coverage, but this pattern is repeated across all classes.
-This tells the AI engineer that perhaps some data preprocessing has been done with respect to this metadata factor.
+This tells the ML engineer that perhaps some data preprocessing has been done with respect to this metadata factor.

-Following these and potentially other analyses, the AI Engineer passes off the dataset for corresponding model development.
+Following these and potentially other analyses, the ML engineer passes off the dataset for corresponding model development.

 ## Model development

-The main responsibility of an AI engineer, and what differentiates them from others, is the selection and development of an AI/ML model for a desired task.
+The main responsibility of an ML engineer, and what differentiates them from others, is the selection and development of an AI/ML model for a desired task.
-Firstly, an AI engineer must determine if a model is *sufficient* for a given task.
+Firstly, an ML engineer must determine if a model is *sufficient* for a given task.
 They can do this by estimating model performance on a dataset, and extrapolating that estimate out to the target dataset size.
-If the resulting estimate exceeds requirements, that is a good indication to the AI engineer that the model is sufficient for the task.
+If the resulting estimate exceeds requirements, that is a good indication to the ML engineer that the model is sufficient for the task.
 An example visualization of this {term}`sufficiency<Sufficiency>` check can be seen below: